-- 10. The student must submit in writing within 5 business days of unsatisfactory completion of the informal resolution process the complaint to the Vice Chancellor for Student Services.
-The student must include the date(s) informal resolution was sought, specific details describing the complaint, and specific remedies sought.
-If the complaint is with the Vice Chancellor for Student Services, the student must submit the written complaint to the Chancellor. - 11.
-The Vice Chancellor for Student Services has 10 business days from receipt of the written complaint in which to investigate and respond to the student in written form. - 12.
-If not satisfied with the resolution of the Vice Chancellor for Student Services, the student may appeal to the Chancellor within 5 business days from receipt of the Vice Chancellor for Student Services' response. - 13.
-The Chancellor has 5 business days from receipt of the written appeal to respond in writing to the student.
+1. The student must submit in writing the date of the alleged grievance, the date(s) informal resolution was sought, specific details describing the complaint, and specific remedies sought.
+If the complaint is with the Vice Chancellor for Student Services, the student must submit the written complaint to the Chancellor.

+- 2. The Vice Chancellor for Student Services has 10 calendar days from receipt of the written complaint in which to investigate and respond to the student in written form. - 3.
+If not satisfied with the resolution of the Vice Chancellor for Student Services, the student may appeal to the Chancellor within 5 calendar days from receipt of the Vice Chancellor for Student Services' response. - 4.
+The Chancellor has 10 calendar days from receipt of the written appeal to respond in writing to the student.
 The on-campus decision of the Chancellor is final.